KFSensor Features

 Denial Of Service (DOS) attack protection

-KFSensor is equipted with several mechanisms to counter DOS attacks.
+KFSensor is equipped with several mechanisms to counter DOS attacks.

 Scenario rules

-It is possible for KFSensor to react differently depending on the IP address of a visitor.
-For example rules can be defined which cause the server to ignore requests from certain sources or to increase the severity of an alert.
+It is possible for KFSensor to react differently, depending on a visitor’s IP address.
+For example, rules may be defined that cause the server to ignore requests from certain sources, or to increase the severity of an alert.

 Database integration

 KFSensor can optionally store events into an ODBC SQL based database.
-As well as improving the system's performance, it also has the advantage that you can create your own custom reports using any database tool.
+As well as improving the system's performance, this also allows the creation of custom reports using any database tool.

 Export logs in multiple formats